← Back to writing

 3. Integrated CMC, CRO, and regulatory capability rather than three separate vendor relationships.

-4. A portfolio designed for multiple early human shots, not a single best-mechanistic-candidate-first bet.
+4. A portfolio designed for multiple early human shots.

 5. Evidence that clinical learning feeds back into asset selection and the next round of preclinical work.